Top Ways to Stay Cool This Summer in Gainesville

 Gainesville Area Springs

 Make a splash at one of the area's crystal-clear springs, which remain a refreshingly cool 72-degrees year-round.
 At Ichetucknee Springs State Park, which flows for six miles before it joins the Santa Fe River, you can rent tubes (by the front entrance of US 27) and float lazily down the water, shaded by hammocks and tall trees.
 The tubing route takes approximately 45 minutes, giving you plenty of time to look for wildlife while enjoying the refreshing water.
-Take a cool dip at Ginnie Springs and Blue Springs, or head over to kid-friendly Poe Springs, for its shallow water and no admission fees.
+Take a cool dip at Ginnie Springs and Blue Springs, or head over to family-friendly Poe Springs, for its shallow water and free admission.

 Hal Brady Recreation Complex